Nyxeka/ChatApp/README.md

 Simple chat app for a coding challenge.

-"Closing Database" means I'll be adding authentication as a requirement to read/write to it.
+I'll be shutting down access to the database until user authentication is added.
+Contact me if you'd like to see it working.